-Why is the switch to ICD-10 happening?
+Why was the switch to ICD-10 necessary?

-ICD-9 is 30 years old, it has outdated and obsolete terms, and is inconsistent with current medical practices.
-Also, the structure of ICD-9 limits the number of new codes that can be created, and many ICD-9 categories are full.
+ICD-9 is 30 years old, has outdated and obsolete terms, and is inconsistent with current medical practices.
+Also, the structure of ICD-9 limits the number of new codes that can be created and many ICD-9 categories are full.
 ICD-9 codes provide limited data about patients’ medical conditions and hospital inpatient procedures.